 In fact, a good gilet can be the most versatile piece of kit in your wardrobe, seeing year-round use.
 Think cold morning starts in the spring and summer, long descents off mountains and autumn days when the weather just won’t settle.

-In the winter, they make a great outer layer for fast riding because they protect your core but are much more breathable than a jacket.
+When layering up for winter, they make a great outer layer for fast riding because they protect your core but are much more breathable than a jacket.
 Pair a gilet with a breathable long-sleeve jersey and you’ll have a warm but well-vented combination.

 On that note, the lack of sleeves means a gilet can offer much greater ventilation, helping sweat to evaporate at a faster rate rather than getting trapped inside and eventually making you cold.